- For session organizers

 Technical details.
 Each poster presentation will be allotted a vertical space 44 inches high x 44 inches wide (i.e., half of one side of a standard poster board, thus allowing four presentations per panel — two on each side).
 See the picture of a typical poster board, below.
 This 44x44 space is the maximum you have — remember, you are sharing your side of the panel with another presenter.
 Today, almost all posters are generated on a wide-format color printer (Kinko's, Office Max, etc., have them); this makes for the best presentation and also makes it easy to control the final size of the poster.

 We highly recommend that you allot space for a title (using 4-inch high letters) running across the top of your poster; this will make it much easier for people strolling through the posters to immediately grasp your subject.
 Bring push pins or thumb tacks to secure your poster to the poster board.
 Tape cannot be used to secure display materials to the panels.
-Each panel will have a 2x6-foot table placed directly underneath it to use for any handouts or display copies of publications; again, remember that you will be sharing this space with not only your poster-mate on your side of the board, but with two other presenters on the other side of the board, so plan accordingly.
+Each panel will have a table placed directly underneath it to use for any handouts or display copies of publications (see above photo).
+Again, remember that you will be sharing this space with your poster-mate on your side of the board, so plan accordingly.
 You are responsible for bringing all materials needed to display your poster.

-Set-up begins Sunday, March 13 at 6:00 pm.
+Set-up begins Sunday, March 10 at 6:00 pm.
 All posters should be in place by 10:00 pm that day.
 Attendees will be encouraged to circulate through the posters and demos during refreshment breaks, so if at all possible plan to stand by your poster during these times.
-Take-down begins Thursday afternoon, March 17 at 2:00 pm.
-All posters must be removed shortly after the take-down time so that the vendor can remove its panels and tables.
+Take-down begins Thursday afternoon, March 15 at 12:00 noon.
+All posters must be removed shortly after the take-down time (no later than 1:00 pm) so that the vendor can remove its panels and tables.
 Any posters, handouts, or other materials remaining after that time will be discarded or recycled (please take responsibility for your materials and take them home with you).

 There will be a diagram of the poster session layout at the conference so presenters can find their assigned locations.
 The posters will be available for continuous viewing during the period between set-up and take-down.

-Posters accompanied by computer demonstrations (e.g., databases, GIS, Web sites, etc.) are welcome; you'll need to check the appropriate box on the Poster abstract submission form.
+Posters accompanied by digital technology (e.g., laptops running databases, GIS, Web sites, etc.) are welcome; you'll need to check the appropriate box on the Poster abstract submission form.
 You must provide all necessary hardware (including extension cords and duct tape to secure cords to floor) and take responsibility for securing that hardware during periods when you are not present.
-The conference organizers and the hotel can assume no responsibility for your laptop or any other equipment.
+The GWS, conference co-sponsors, and the hotel can assume no responsibility for your laptop or any other equipment.

-Computer demos will be given the same set-up as the poster presentations (details above), except that all computer demos are arranged along an outside wall of the room, near an electrical outlet.
+Posters accompanied by digital technology will be given the same set-up as the poster presentations (details above), except that all we will place them near an electrical outlet.
 This means you will be sharing your 2x6 table with only one other presenter (usually another computer demo); this will give you a bit more room for your computer equipment.
 If you are proposing a Web-based demo, you must request an Internet connection on your abstract submission form.
-There may be an extra charge for this (and be forewarned it can be expensive, depending on the hotel).
+There will be an extra charge for this (and be forewarned it can be expensive, depending on the hotel).

 See below for instructions on shipping material to the hotel.